irebernardidev/Footwear-Fusion/README.md

 - "The Ultimate Guide to Spring Style for Men" - An extensive guide to men's fashion trends for the spring.
 [Source](https://theessentialman.com/ultimate-guide-spring-style-men/).

 ## **ACKNOLEDGMENTS**
+I would like to thank the following people for their support and assistance with this project:

+- My mentor Seun Owonikoko for her invaluable advice and guidance throughout the development process.

+- Rebecca from tutor support for helping me troubleshoot a major bug towards the end of the development phase.
+Her assistance was hugely appreciated.

+- My friends and family members who took time to test the website on various devices and provide feedback.
+Their input was extremely helpful for identifying issues.

+In addition, I'd like to acknowledge the Code Institute course material which equipped me with the key skills to build this project.